EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels

 \section{Introduction}

-The rapid advancement of neural networks highlights the importance of learning from noisy labels (LNL) \citep{Tan2019EfficientNet, Dosovitskiy2021AnImageWorth, Stiennon20HumanFeedback, chen2023understanding}.
-Though cost-effective for large datasets, web crawling, and crowdsourcing can introduce noisy labels that hinder machine learning model generalization \citep{Yu2018WebCrawling, li2017webvision, Welinder2010crowdsourcing, zhang2017improving, natarajan2013learning, gu2023instance}.
-For example, recent studies indicate this label noise in pretraining data impacts out-of-distribution generalization of foundation models on downstream tasks~\citep{chen2023understanding,chen2024catastrophic}.
-Noisy labels are categorized as random, class-dependent, or instance-dependent, with the latter two being particularly challenging due to ambiguous instance features.
-This ambiguity complicates the distinction between mislabeled examples and those belonging to other classes~\citep{menon2018learning,xia2020part,yao2023better,bai2023subclass}.
+The rapid advancement of neural networks has underscored the significance of learning from noisy labels (LNL)~\cite{Tan2019EfficientNet, Dosovitskiy2021AnImageWorth, Stiennon20HumanFeedback, chen2023understanding}.
+Although web crawling and crowdsourcing provide cost-effective means for collecting large datasets, they often introduce noisy labels that hinder model generalization~\cite{Yu2018WebCrawling, li2017webvision, Welinder2010crowdsourcing, zhang2017improving, natarajan2013learning, gu2023instance}.
+Recent studies have highlighted that label noise in pretraining data adversely affects out-of-distribution generalization in downstream tasks for foundation models \cite{chen2023understanding,chen2024catastrophic}.
+Noisy labels are generally categorized as random, class-dependent, or instance-dependent, with the latter two posing particular challenges due to ambiguous instance features, making it difficult to distinguish mislabeled examples from true class instances~\cite{menon2018learning,xia2020part,yao2023better,bai2023subclass}.